sivertheisholt/CharaTwitch/README.md

 http://localhost:8001/twitch
 ```

-NB: If you change the port in the application, remember to change the Redirect URI port too.
+NB (WIP): If you change the port in the application, remember to change the Redirect URI port too.

 Once you have created a new application you wanna make a note of the following: Client Secret & Client Id